realitytracing/Reality-Tracing/human-foundations/the-meta-auto-sovereignty-of-definition.md

 - you cannot call this knowledge because the derivation path is not formalized
 - you cannot call this suffering because the metric improved
 - you cannot call this domination because the institution claims to serve you
+- you cannot call this failure because the model says success increased
+- you cannot call this dependency because the system says it is convenience

 These are not always false.